Chris Dorland: Early life and education

 Dorland was born in Montreal, Quebec.
 He received his BFA from State University of New York at Purchase.

 Artwork

 Dorland is known for his interest in the merging of computer culture with the art of painting.
-His large scale, glitchy paintings and digital works reflect the cross sections of art history, artificial intelligence, Internet culture, video games, and machine vision.
+His large-scale, glitchy paintings and moving-image works reflect the cross sections of art history, artificial intelligence, Internet culture, video games, and machine vision.
 His neon-hued dystopian abstractions layer and compress digital detritus into glitch datascapes.

-To do this, Dorland uses a combination of scanning and printing along with the use of drones to develop layered, chaotic paintings that reference hyperreality, digital electronics and capitalism in an aesthetic reminiscent of tech noir.
-In the April 2021 issue of Frieze Magazine writer Natasha Stagg’s essay Painting the End of The World discusses Dorland’s work in relation to the Cyberpunk genre and the cinematic influence of films such as Johnny Mnemonic, RoboCop and Blade Runner, as well as the video game Cyberpunk 2077.
+To achieve this, Dorland employs a combination of scanning, printing, and drone-based image capture to develop layered compositions that reference hyperreality, digital electronics, and capitalism in an aesthetic reminiscent of tech noir.
+His work incorporates processes associated with computing and networked media to construct accumulative, fragmented compositions.

+In Frieze, writer Natasha Stagg has situated Dorland's practice in relation to cyberpunk and science fiction, noting affinities with films such as Blade Runner, RoboCop, and Johnny Mnemonic, as well as the video game Cyberpunk 2077.